lovesexwiki/lovesexwiki.github.io/docs/Come_As_You_Are_Emily_Nagoski/Chapter_9_Love_What_Is_True.md

 You are pulling up all the weeds (poisonous goals and beliefs) from your _mental garden_ (your mind), which happened to be most of the plants, leaving it almost deserted.
 It hurts so much.

 > The way to get through is to stay very still, to notice all the aspects of your identity that were tied to the lies you were told, to notice all the grief you feel in letting go of the self you spent your life trying to be.
 Notice, too, the anger you feel at having been lied to for so long.
-Notice all of these with nonjudgment.
+Notice all of these with non-judgment.
 Allow them to be true.

 > Emotions are tunnels: You have to go through the darkness to get to the light at the end.
 Sometimes that’s fairly easy, but sometimes it hurts like hell.
 Sometimes letting go of a particular goal feels like you have to let go of your entire identity.
 It’s not an easy process; parts of it are downright uncomfortable.
 But it’s so, so worth it, because at the end of the tunnel is the ultimate reward: you.

+## To feel normal

+### You belongs

+What do you think your goal is?
+Is it pleasure?
+Connection with her partner?
+Self-discovery?

+For most people the main goal is to feel "_normal_" (the social meaning).
+But there is no such a thing like "_normal_", because we all are _normal_ (the real meaning).

+What people really aim by being "_normal_" is to feel that they _belong_, we are social beings.
+If you feel that you don't _belong_ you feel lost, what implies risk and insecurity.

+> We want to know that we are safe within the bounds of shared human experience, that what’s on our map is the same as what is on other people’s maps.

+> When people ask me, "Am I normal?" they’re asking, "Do I belong?"<br/>
+&emsp;The answer is yes.
+You belong in your body.
+You belong in the world.
+You’ve belonged since the day you were born, this is your home.
+You don’t have to earn it by conforming to some externally imposed sexual standard.<br/>
+&emsp;If you change your goal from “normal” to “wherever I belong,” then you’re always successful because you’re already there.

+### This is it

+You are as you are now, this is it.

+> For many years, I kept a small comic taped to my office door.
+It shows an old Buddhist monk sitting next to a young Buddhist monk.
+The older monk is saying, "Nothing happens next.
+This is it."<br/>
+&emsp;Being more nerd than nun, I see it as a commentary on the discrepancy-reducing feedback loop and criterion velocity, on the importance of training your little monitor to enjoy the present rather than constantly push toward the future.
+What if... this is a radical idea, but just go with me: What if you felt that way---"This is it"---about your sexual functioning?
+What if the sexuality you have right now is the sexuality you get?
+What if this is it?

+If you have _negative feeling_ noticing that "this is it", you are feeling the gap between your goal of "_normal_" (social meaning) and how you are.
+But remember that you are already _normal_ (the real meaning).
+See [Mourning the “shoulds”](#mourning-the-shoulds)

+### Not your fault but your responsibility

+Culture has planted weeds in our mental garden with social messages from a young age, shaping what we believe to be "normal" (social meaning).
+So it is our job to pull out the weeds.
+Even though it is not our fault, is your responsibility.
+You are already _normal_ (real meaning).

+> The day you were born, the world had a choice about what to teach you about your body.
+It could have taught you to live with confidence and joy inside your body.
+It could have taught you that your body and your sexuality are beautiful gifts.
+But instead, the world taught you to feel critical of and dissatisfied with your sexuality and your body.
+You were taught to value and expect something from your sexuality that does not match what your sexuality actually is.
+You were told a story about what would happen in your sexual life, and that story was false.
+You were lied to.